 MJC effectively utilizes delivery modes, teaching methodologies and learning support services that reflect the diverse and changing needs of students.
 The College has developed and implemented plans, action items and professional development initiatives to address and support equity in success for all students.
 (Student Success and Support Plan (SSSP), SEP, ATD, Basic Skills plans, professional development evidence) A broad spectrum of pedagogical approaches, delivery modalities, technologically enhanced facilities, and instruction are utilized to meet the diverse range of academic and student support needs of students.

 MJC is a member of the Achieving the Dream Network (ATD).
 As an ATD college MJC has developed an institutional focus on retention, success, and equity that is reflected in the alignment of the Colleges Strategic Plan and EMP with other institution-wide plans focused on student success.
 (Link to ATD Plan and other plans) A key component of the MJC ATD Framework is a targeted effort to increase the institution’s capacity to collect, access, analyze, and use data to inform decisions and use technology to support student success.
 (ATD section on data) The College has effectively utilized data to revise pedagogical methodologies, curriculum, and develop learning support services that reflect the diverse and changing needs of its students, in support of equitable educational outcomes and success for all students.
+In evaluating the data for Standard II.A.7, the College identified ways to improve its processes and support for determining appropriate delivery methods for effective teaching and learning.
+Through an Actionable Improvement Plan (AIP), MJC will strengthen deliberate review of delivery modes and teaching methodologies that improve success and close equity gaps for its students.
+This AIP directly aligns with EMP Objective 1.1, a and d.
+As established in the EMP work plan, improved processes will be established by summer 2019.
+(EMP, p.
+23)

 Standard II.A.8